 “Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.”

-The Great Depression.
-This is a time in history that I can only read about.
+The Great Depression, this is a time in history that I can only read about.
 I was not born in that time, but I can learn to appreciate what happened and what the way of life was.
-Many times I have sat and listened to my dad talk about a meal called Scrumptial that his father would make for them on Saturday nights with the leftovers from that week.
-A unique pot of leftovers was the highlight of his week.
+Many times I have sat and listened to my dad talk about a meal called Scrumptial, his father would make this for them on Saturday nights with the leftovers from that week.
+This unique pot of leftovers was the highlight of his week.

 Recently I was listening to an older lady talk about living in the Depression era, and she recalled one of her fondest memories.
 She remembered that on Sundays they would go to her aunt’s house, but her aunt could not afford heat.
 So they would grab the kitchen chairs and huddle around the stove while lunch was cooking and get warm by the fire.
 She went on to say that they would sit facing the stove to get the front of them warm and then have to turn around so their backs would get warm.
 As she talked about this, she was giggling and repeating, “Oh the good old days.”

 Fast forward to 2020, and what do we have?
 Central air, heat in our homes, cars to drive, and so many other advantages.
 We have plenty of food, clothes, and almost everything we could want or need at our fingertips.
 Yet, I never hear, “These are the great present days.”
 What has happened to us?
 Why do we not seem like a happy people?
 You would think with all these “things” that make our lives more convenient and stress free, that we would be overjoyed.